AI4SC/archi-guesser/README.md

 ![](assets/images/gameplay.png)

-The user receives points based on how close they are to the correct values and is then ranked on a leader board.
-This way the game can be played against oneself or against others.
+The user receives points based on how close they are to the correct values (spatial distance to the region, temporal distance to the time period, and semantic distance in style).
+We then present the corrent style information such that the user can learn over time to remember the facts.
+The games are ranked on a leader board.
+This way the game can be played against oneself or against others many times due to the random generated content.

 # Game architecture